MASTER OF ARTS

 GW’s location in the heart of downtown DC provides students unparalleled access to policymakers, media, organizations of all sizes and world-renowned cultural institutions.
 The IxD curriculum spans two years and 42 credits and educates emerging designers to research, analyze, prototype and design concepts that influence people’s interactions and behaviors.
 Students take 33 credits of studio and academic coursework and 9 elective credits.
 The degree culminates with a thesis project and research in the second year.

 To apply to the program, follow the graduate application process and submit all materials by April 1.
+For fellowship consideration, the deadline is February 1.
 All applicants must have an undergraduate degree.

 COSTS & FUNDING